 The rejection of the entire hypothesis shows that corporate culture sub variables had a positive significant effect on Performance of Kenya Commercial Bank.
-However organizational factors had no moderating significant effect on relationship between corporate culture and performance of Kenya Commercial Bank.
+Furthermore, organizational factors had a moderating significant effect on relationship between corporate culture and performance of Kenya Commercial Bank.

-4.7Interview Responses
+4.9 Interview Responses